Know Your Two-Wheeler Brand: Royal Enfield

 The decision paid off spectacularly well as the brand introduced an all-new Unit Construction Engine (UCE) in 2007.
 The following year witnessed the birth of an all-new motorcycle to take on the world, called the Classic 500.
 It was a crucial motorcycle in many ways.
 It featured a completely new design language which was beautifully retro and complemented the modern fuel-injected, air-cooled 499cc UCE engine.

 The motorcycle was launched abroad first and then in 2008, the Classic 500 and 350 were introduced in India.
 It did have its own set of niggles like vibrations and reliability issues but people fell in love with the bike’s design so much that they readily forgave all the not-so-good aspects of the motorcycle.
-The Classic range carved its name in history as Royal Enfield’s golden goose, raking up millions of sales till date.
-It exemplified the idea that being old-school wasn’t necessarily a bad thing.
-It gave a whole new meaning to the phrase “Pure Motorcycling”.
+The Classic range, remains to this date, Royal Enfield’s golden goose, raking up millions of sales till date.
+It exemplified the idea that being old-school wasn’t necessarily a bad thing, pure motorcycling, was gathering steam.

 Royal Enfield succeeded in making use of its reputation of being in the past to its advantage.
 This, coupled with the brand’s strong roots in the motorcycling community, also cemented the bikemaker’s position as a niche yet popular player in the modern motorcycle market.
 Customers weren't just looking to buy a motorcycle, they were looking to buy a Classic.
 It simply had no other alternatives at the time.

-Later, Royal Enfield, realising the potential of the adventure touring segment in India, launched the Himalayan which featured an all-new engine developed from the ground up.
-The bikemaker finally gave the enthusiasts a proper Royal Enfield to complete their trip to the Mecca of Motorcycling.
+Later, Royal Enfield, realising the potential of the adventure touring segment in India, launched the Himalayan which featured an all-new 411cc long-stroke engine developed from the ground up.
+The bikemaker finally gave the enthusiasts a proper Royal Enfield to complete their trip to its Mecca of motorcycling, the Himalayas.
 However, the Himalayan was mired in controversy over its alleged build quality.
-That said, Royal Enfield rectified most of it when the motorcycle was updated with fuel injection to comply with BS4-emission norms.
+That said, Royal Enfield has rectified nearly all of it when the motorcycle was updated with fuel injection and BS6 emission updates.

 Foray into the big-bike segment

 Royal Enfield realised that none of its current motorcycles was properly worthy enough to ply on the high-speed highways of developed countries.
-It needed something much more powerful than its half-litre bikes and thus the 650cc parallel twin engine was developed.
+It needed something much more powerful than its 500s, something that would encapsulate the ethos of the brand with everything good in extra doses.
+Thus was born the 650cc parallel twin engine.
 A beginner-friendly A2 license-compliant engine was necessary because there’s a huge untapped potential in the beginner bike segment in the European and US markets.

 The products which were based on the 650 twin platform - the Interceptor 650 and the Continental GT 650 - have a good balance of user-friendly power delivery and usable performance - something beginner riders will appreciate very much.
 The motorcycle made their debut at the 2017 EICMA show, followed by its launch in India in the following year.
 It became an instant hit in the country because of its mouth-watering price of just Rs 2.5 lakh (ex-showroom Delhi).
 The 650 twins are currently India’s most affordable parallel twin big bikes.
 Its sheer value for money reflected in the bikes’ sales tally too.